-9. Requests for additional information
+10. Requests for additional information

 In a number of judgments, the CJEU referred to Article 15(2) EAW FD and gave concrete examples where an executing judicial authority can request additional information which it considers necessary to enable it to make a decision on the surrender.
-Such information can, inter alia, relate to information on the reason why the EAW does not mention a national arrest warrant (Bob Dogi), information on the conditions in which it is envisaged that the individual concerned will be detained in the issuing Member State (e.g. Aranyosi and Căldăraru), information on the surrender of minors (e.g. Piotrowski), information on the precise nature of a judgment delivered in the issuing Member State in the context of a ne bis in idem assessment (e.g. Mantello), information in relation to in absentia judgments (e.g. Tupikas) or information on consent in a case of subsequent surrender (e.g. Melvin West).
+Such information can, inter alia, relate to information on the reason why the EAW does not mention a national arrest warrant (Bob-Dogi), information on the conditions in which it is envisaged that the individual concerned will be detained in the issuing Member State (e.g. Aranyosi and Căldăraru; ML (Conditions of detention in Hungary); Dorobantu), information on independence of the judiciary (Minister for Justice and Equality (Deficiencies in the System of Justice)), information on the surrender of minors (e.g. Piotrowski), information on the precise nature of a judgment delivered in the issuing Member State in the context of a ne bis in idem assessment (e.g. Mantello), information in relation to in absentia judgments (e.g. Tupikas) or information on consent in a case of subsequent surrender (e.g. Melvin West).

-In some of its most recent judgments, the CJEU recalled that Member States are required to comply with the time limits for adopting decisions relating to an EAW (Article 17 EAW FD) and underlined that recourse to Article 15 EAW FD (requests for necessary, supplementary information) may only be had as a last resort in exceptional cases (e.g. M.L., Piotrowski).
+In some of its most recent judgments, the CJEU recalled that Member States are required to comply with the time limits for adopting decisions relating to an EAW (Article 17 EAW FD) and underlined that recourse to Article 15 EAW FD (requests for necessary, supplementary information) may be had only as a last resort in exceptional cases (e.g. ML (Conditions of detention in Hungary); Piotrowski).

-C-261/09, Mantello, Judgment of 16 November 2010.
+Case C-261/09, Mantello, Judgment of 16 November 2010.

-• See supra 7.3.
+See supra 7.3.